These are red flags students and schools can look out for to help prevent school violence - KESQ

 “Self-reported information is some of the least reliable information that you can have.
 So you need to find other sources to corroborate what this person is telling you,” the former FBI special agent said.

 “So you would certainly want to look for anything else that might suggest that this person is experiencing violent ideation of some kind,” she said.
-That means talking to the parents, teachers and even law enforcement to see if there have been any issues at the home.
+That means talking to the parents, teachers and even law enforcement to see if there have been any reports of incidents at the home.

 Don’t rush to suspend or expel a student, which can backfire

-School officials shouldn’t rush to suspend or expel a student who might cause harm, Reeves told CNN.
+School officials shouldn’t rush to suspend or expel a student who might cause harm, Reeves said.

 “Human instinct is to kick the student out of school, but this can actually escalate risk,” she said.